angwa/saroboot/README.md

 # Saroboot - PHP MVC framework for API coding

-This project (Interview Task) is written with Model - View - Controller (MVC) architecture.
+This project is written with Model - View - Controller (MVC) architecture.
 Look at this article for more understanding of [MVC Architecture](https://www.javatpoint.com/php-mvc-architecture).
 The framework is made for writting super API endpoints.
 It implements JSON Web Token for user  Authentication.
 Please take a look at  [JWT](https://jwt.io/).

 ## Postman Documentation
 Please import the postman collection from the root folder with the name ```saroboot.postman_collection.json``` after successful installation